Brad Willis (journalist): Post-journalism career

 In 1993, Willis suffered a severe break in his lower back from the injury seven years earlier.
 A fusion-laminectomy operation failed, left him deeply disabled and ended his career with NBC News.
-Several years later, Willis was diagnosed with oropharyngeal cancer and given little chance of surviving the disease.
+In 2000, Willis was diagnosed with oropharyngeal cancer and given little chance of surviving the disease.

-Willis then stopped years of heavy medications and turned to the Vedas as an alternative to the Western medicine that was apparently failing him.
-He claims that two years of intense purifications affected a cure of his cancer and back problems.
+Willis turned to ayurvedic medicine and yoga, with his cancer later going into remission.
+In 2013, he published a memoir, Warrior Pose, on this time in his life.

 Willis holds certification in Ayurveda from the Kerala Ayurveda Academy and is certified as an Advanced Yoga and Ayurveda Educator through the American Institute of Vedic Studies.
 He has led trainings and retreats in the U.S. and internationally, plus lectured and provided keynote speeches to medical schools, executive groups, and holistic health practitioners.

-From 2020-2022,Willis served as Commissioner of Public Art for the City of Coronado.
+From 2020-2022, Willis served as Commissioner of Public Art for the City of Coronado.

+Personal life

+Willis was based in Coronado, California as of 2013.
+He is married and has a son.